BraitoRX/IA/README.md

 - Maximum Likelihood Estimation (MLE) is a method for estimating the parameters of a statistical model.
 The goal of MLE is to find the parameter values that make the observed data most probable, given the assumed probability distribution of the data.
 - Regularization: is a technique used in machine learning and statistics to prevent overfitting by adding a penalty term to the cost function.
 Overfitting occurs when a model is too complex and fits the noise in the data, instead of the underlying pattern.
 This leads to poor generalization performance on new, unseen data.

+# Machine Learning

+## Methodologies
+- ASUM-DM
+Enumerate all phases of ASUM-DM methodology.
+### Advices
+- Es posible realizar Imputaciones, esto es reemplazar la información faltante.
+- La eliminación de registros es lo último que se debe hacer, ya que se pierde información.
+- Revisión del porcentaje de valores nulls en cada columna.

-# Regression problems
+## Regression problems

-- In order to solve problems related to Polynomial Curve Fitting we need to use the following formula:
+In order to solve problems related to Polynomial Curve Fitting we need to use the following formula:
 $$
 y(x, w) = w_0 + w_1x + w_2x^2 + ... w_mx^m = \sum_{i=0}^m w_jx^j
 $$